 In this post, we’re going to talk about its power in employer branding, analyse how Netflix does this so well, and give suggestions on how you can do this too.

-There are several benefits of companies developing a strong brand for current and future employees (more here):
+There are several benefits of companies developing a strong brand for current and future employees (more here) not least:

 Not to mention the benefits it has for the broader business - customers like to buy from companies they admire.

 Whether it’s a concerted effort or not, all employers have a brand.
 The content a company communicates signals its values, and will attract or repel employees accordingly.
 With investment and a strategy, a company can elevate its branding and reap rewards.

 People’s relationship with podcasts is different to other media.

 The fact that content is not competing for attention on a news feed means that it doesn’t need to be as flashy and sensationalist, and instead can develop conceptual ideas through a medium where people will give their attention.

 Conveying the culture of a company is tough when so much happens behind closed doors.
 As we’ll see, podcasts can bring these stories to life in a way that makes people want to listen.

 In 2018, Netflix launched the podcast WeAreNetflix.
 The company was (is) on a big international recruitment drive and wanted to control the narrative of what the company culture is like.
 With exposés of internal culture turned sour (see WeWork, The Wing, Elliott), this latter point is becoming increasingly important.